Katussska/Katussska/README.md

 ###

-<h3 align="left">Projects: <br>While I'm relatively new to programming, you'll discover a collection of projects reflecting my journey as I explore several languages, from HTML and CSS to C++ and Java.
+<h3 align="left">Projects: <br>While I'm relatively new to programming, you'll discover a collection of projects reflecting my journey as I explore several languages, from HTML and CSS to Java and C++.
 These projects mainly revolve around web development as I hone my skills in frontend design and backend functionality.<br><br>Learning: <br>As a student, I'm continuously learning and expanding my knowledge.
-Currently, I'm familiarizing myself with Python, Java, and improving my proficiency in C++.
-I'm also dedicated to enhancing my web development skills in my free time.</h3>
+I'm dedicated to enhancing my web development skills in my free time.</h3>

 ###